abdibus/Terraform-Cheatsheet/AWS-VNP-OpenVPN/Readme.md

 ### Prerequisites
 How to Launch OpenVPN-Server on AWS Instance via Terraform.
-Here's a simple Terraform template with a boot-strapping/user-data script you may use.
+Here's a simple Terraform template with a <a href="https://openvpn.net/vpn-software-packages/">user-data</a> applied to AWS Linux-2 instance.

 ### Commands to execute
 Create ssh-keys: